+Duration: over two consecutive days,
-Duration: over two days, not necessarily consecutive, within three years 2016: Two Refresher clinics within three years also accepted for L1 to make L1 more accessible.

-Level One judges are able to demonstrate a working knowledge of the EA/FEI Jumping Rule Book and Codes of Conduct.
+2016: Two Refresher clinics within three years also accepted for L1 to make L1 moreaccessible.
+Level One judges are able to demonstrate a working knowledge of the EA/FEIJumping Rule Book and Codes of Conduct.

-Content: Welfare of the Horse, Description of Penalties and Faults, Tables of Penalties, scoring common competitions (usually Table A:Art 238.2.2, 238.2.1, 245.3, 238.1-3, 274.5.1-6, Table C: 239, Top Score and local show favourites) and Eliminations.

-The content also includes: Introduction, Accreditation Pathway, Codes of Conduct, EA Official Pathways Jumping Judges 08/21

-Roles and Responsibilities of Officials, Arenas and Schooling Areas, Bell, Courses and Course Plan, Flags, Obstacles, Time and Speed, Disqualification, Jump Offs, Placings and Prize Giving, Entries, Amateur Riders, Juniors and Young Riders, Dress and Saddlery, Performance Points, Risk Management, Conflict Resolution, Decision Making, Time Management and Communication.
+Content: Welfare of the Horse, Description of Penalties and Faults, Tables of Penalties, scoring common competitions (usually Table A:Art 238.2.2, 238.2.1, 245.3, 238.1-3, 274.5.1-6, Table C: 239, Top Score and local show favourites) andEliminations.
+The content also includes: Introduction, Accreditation Pathway, Codes of Conduct,Roles and Responsibilities of Officials, Arenas and Schooling Areas, Bell, Coursesand Course Plan, Flags, Obstacles, Time and Speed, Disqualification, Jump Offs, Placings and Prize Giving, Entries, Amateur Riders, Juniors and Young Riders, Dress and Saddlery, Performance Points, Risk Management, Conflict Resolution, Decision Making, Time Management and Communication.